n-zu/FIUBA_REDES_TP3/README.md

 Visit the [mininet documentation](http://mininet.org/download/) to learn how to get started with Mininet.

+#### Notes
+- when using a vm, you might want to disable `virtualenvs.in-project`
-> note: when using virtualbox you might need to change the Network Adapter to "Bridged"
+- when using virtualbox, you need to forward a port to connect to the vm (NAT adapter)
-> ( if your ip looks like 10.0.x.x rather than 192.168.x.x )

 ## Initiating the project